Australian Government

 Darwin Harbour

-Winds: East to southeasterly below 10 knots becoming south to southwesterly in the early morning.
+Winds: East to southeasterly 10 to 15 knots decreasing to below 10 knots in the late afternoon.
 Seas: Below 1 metre.
 Swell: Below 0.5 metres.
-Weather: Partly cloudy.
+Weather: Sunny.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine